vstollen/CSCG-20/rev-Intro_to_Reversing_3.md

 }
 ```
 It iterates over every character and XORs it with the character position `+ 10`.
 So the first character is XORed with `0 + 10`, the second character with `1 + 10`, etc.
-After that it subtracts 2 from it.
-Both of there operations are reversible.
+After that, it subtracts 2 from it.
+Both of these operations are reversible.
 XOR with XOR and the subtraction with an addition.
 To do this I wrote a short C Program:
 ```
 #include <stdio.h>
 #include <string.h>